 Using social media in the construction industry is essential.
 These days there are not many industries that can escape its use.
 No matter what you may think of platforms like Instagram, Facebook, Twitter, LinkedIn and even Pinterest, most of your customers are on these sites.
 It makes sense to use them and connect with them in a positive way.
 Your competitors will also be using social media, so if you are not on there you risk being left behind.

 Don’t know where to start?

 If you’ve never used social media for your construction business, it can be a little overwhelming.
-I can help you set up Instagram and Facebook pages and get you started.
-Whilst I’m not a marketer as such, I’ve done a lot of research and spoken to many an expert about what to do and what not to do on these platforms.
+I can help you set up accounts and get you started.
+I have my own accounts on Instagram, Facebook, LinkedIn and Twitter – and each has a slightly different audience.

 Slow and steady race